Last Updated on December 6, 2022 by Jim Ferri

 By Jim Ferri

 Like Mexico itself, Mexico City draws millions of travelers from all over the world.
-While the value of the dollar vs. the peso certainly entices some of them, the draw for many is the city’s feast of visual and sensual elements, some quite incongruous, that make it a never-ending show that continues to delight and intrigue.
+The value of the dollar vs. the peso certainly entices some.
+But the draw for many is the city’s feast of visual and sensual elements.
+It’s a never-ending show that continues to delight and intrigue.
 In addition, there are also many interesting places that you can visit on easy day trips from Mexico City.

-For the first-time visitor, the sheer vastness of Mexico City can be overwhelming.
-To make things a bit easier, here are the top 10 things to put on your list of must-see places to visit in Mexico City.
+For the first-time visitor, the sheer vastness of the city can be overwhelming.
+To make things a bit easier, here are a dozen of the must-see places to visit in Mexico City.

 National Museum of Anthropology (Museo Nacional de Antropologia)

-In the several times I had been to Mexico City I had never visited the Museum of Anthropology during previous visits to Mexico City.
-Then one day I decided to visit and was astounded by beautiful and educational exhibits of Mexico’s pre-Colombian cultures.
+I had never been to the Museum of Anthropology during previous visits to Mexico City.
+Then one day, I visited and was astounded by beautiful exhibits of Mexico’s pre-Colombian cultures.

-It houses an astonishing collection of artifacts from all over the country that you won’t see anywhere else, ranging from a large statue of a rain deity to a funerary mask covered with jade, turquoise and shell, and the largest collection of Aztec treasures anywhere.
+The museum houses an astonishing collection of artifacts from all over the country, things that you won’t see anywhere else.
+They range from a large statue of a rain deity to a funerary mask covered with jade, turquoise, and shell.

-This is one of the don’t-miss places in Mexico City to visit.
-Leave yourself, at least, half a day to wander through it.
+This is also one of the don’t-miss places in Mexico City to visit.
+Leave yourself at least half a day to wander through it.

 Mexico City’s Palacio de Bellas Artes and Alameda Central

-The Palacio de Bellas Artes is a beautiful Art Nouveau building in the Alameda Central in the historic center of Mexico City.
-It’s home to a beautiful theater with an Art Deco interior; its curtain is a glass mosaic designed by Tiffany Studios of New York.
+The Palacio de Bellas Artes is a beautiful Art Nouveau building.
+It’s in Alameda Central in the historic center of Mexico City.
+It’s also home to an Art-Deco theater with a glass mosaic curtain from Tiffany Studios of New York.
 It is one of the focal points of the city and one of the great places to visit in Mexico City..

-The Alameda Central is a beautiful park whose name is derived from the Spanish word for the poplar trees that were planted there in the 16th century.
-As might be expected, there are many statues and monuments scattered throughout it, and on weekends it’s often filled with families enjoying everything from mariachis to organ grinders.
+Alameda Central is a beautiful park whose name comes from the Spanish word for the poplar trees planted there in the 16th century.
+As you might expect, many statues and monuments are scattered throughout it.
+In addition, on weekends, families also often come to enjoy everything from mariachis to organ grinders.

 A Top Place in Mexico City to Visit: Chapultepec Castle

-High on a hill once considered sacred by the Aztecs, above the city’s famous Chapultepec Park, is Chapultepec Castle.
-During its relatively short life span, it has been a military academy, an observatory and the only royal castle in North America in which a sovereign actually lived (that would be Mexican Emperor Maximilian I).
+Chapultepec Castle, above the city’s famous Chapultepec Park, is high on a hill once considered sacred by the Aztecs.
+During its relatively short life span, it has been a military academy, an observatory, and the only royal castle in North America where a sovereign lived (that would be Mexican Emperor Maximilian I).

-In its latest iteration, it houses Mexico’s National Museum of History, which contains numerous exhibits from the Conquest of Mexico to the Mexican Revolution, including such diverse items as Benito Juárez’s eye glasses and the rifles used in the execution of Maximilian.
+Its latest iteration houses Mexico’s National Museum of History, which contains numerous exhibits from the Conquest of Mexico to the Mexican Revolution, including such diverse items as Benito Juárez’s eyeglasses and the rifles used in the execution of Maximilian.
 Its beautiful salons, murals, and wonderful views out over the city draw most people here.
 It’s one of the places in Mexico City well worth visiting, if only for its beautiful salons.

 The Colonias, Mexico City’s Beautiful Neighborhoods

-Whatever you do, be sure to visit some of the city’s beautiful neighborhoods or Colonias, such as Polanco, San Ángel, Roma, and Coyoacán, each of which is unique.
-They are among the very top places in Mexico City. to visit.
+Whatever you do, visit some of the city’s beautiful neighborhoods or Colonias, such as Polanco, San Ángel, Roma, and Coyoacán, each of which is unique.
+They are among the very top places in Mexico City to visit.

-Although they are primarily residential areas, all are filled with restaurants, shops, and the occasional outdoor market.
+Although the neighborhoods are primarily residential areas, they are also peppered with numerous restaurants, shops, and the occasional outdoor market.
 I especially enjoy San Ángel and Coyoacán, two of the most famous, loveliest, and tranquil neighborhoods.
 They’re both great places to stroll on a quiet Sunday afternoon.

-San Ángel was originally a Spanish colonial city and it still retains its Spanish Colonial feel in both its architecture and its neighborhood layout.
+San Ángel was originally a Spanish colonial city, and it still retains its Spanish Colonial feel in its architecture and its neighborhood layout.
 Diego Rivera, Mexico’s great muralist, and his wife. the celebrated surrealist artist Frida Kahlo, also lived here.
 Visit, among other places, the Museo Estudio Diego Rivera and the Frida Kahlo Museum.

-Frida Kahlo Museum, Home of One of Mexico’s Famous Painters
+Frida Kahlo Museum, Home of One of Mexico’s Famous Artists

-If you’re an art-lover this should be one of your top places to visit in Mexico City.
-Join other art lovers and make a pilgrimage to Colonia Coyoacán to visit the Frida Kahlo Museum, which was also her home.
-Kahlo is one of Mexico’s most famous painters.
+If you’re an art lover, this should be one of your top places in Mexico City.
+Join other art lovers and pilgrimage to Colonia Coyoacán to visit the Frida Kahlo Museum, which was also her home.
+Kahlo is one of Mexico’s most famous artists.

-Kahlo was born in the house, lived in it for much of her life (and shared it with her husband Diego Rivera), and eventually died in it.
-It was here she painted many of her works.
+Kahlo was born in the house, lived in it for much of her life (and shared it with her husband, Diego Rivera), and eventually died there.
+It was here where many of her works were painted.

-It’s a wonderful and colorful little museum, both inside and out, that contains both her art as well as items associated with her life and that of Rivera, as well.
-Go early as the line can get long later in the day.
+It’s a beautiful and colorful little museum, both inside and out, that contains both her art and items associated with her life and that of Rivera.
+Go early, as the line can get long later in the day.

 Basilica de Santa Maria de Guadalupe